ballerina-platform/ballerina-dev-website/learn/structuring-ballerina-code.md

 ---

 ## Organizing Your Code

+> These commands work with repositories that are both local and remote.

+Ballerina Central is a globally hosted module management system that is used to discover, download, and publish modules.

 The `Ballerina Tool` requires you to organize your code in a specific way.
 This document explains the simplest way to get it up and running with a Ballerina installation.